TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 **PRIORITY BUILD CHANGES**

 ** SYNC PROGRESS BAR - Finish getting it working.

-** SYNC ISSUES SOME STILL FAILING, particularly on manual triger

 ** HYBRID SCROLLFRAME FOR BAN window...

-** ADD MYTHIC+ OPTION for macro tool on promotions/demotions...

-* Compress and decompress sync data.

 * Lightweight Note tool that does the following: